Ogglord/birdie/README.md

          alt="GitHub pull requests">
 </p>

-This is a custom image built upon Fedora Atomic Desktops, the base image is [bazzite](https://github.com/ublue-os/bazzite/):stable.
-This flavour adds developer tools and sane defaults.
+<p>&nbsp;</p>

 ## Installation

-To rebase an existing atomic Fedora installation to the latest build:
+The recommendation is to install another atomic Fedora distro first, and rebase the existing installation to the latest Birdie build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```